 A member of a family very active in volunteer government service, John was elected to his hometown Representative Town Meeting as soon as he turned eighteen.
 He is an eight term Selectman in the Town of Shrewsbury and is a Charter Member of the Shrewsbury Farmers Market Steering Committee.
 John served nine years as a member of the Massachusetts Board of Food and Agriculture representing the interests of agriculture to the Department, and providing input on policy development and budgetary decisions.
 He also served for nine years as a public member of the Massachusetts Water Resources Commission.

 Prior to appointment as Commissioner, John served from 2009 to 2015 as Town Administrator of the town of Princeton, a beautiful rural north central Massachusetts municipality with an active agricultural sector.

-Proud parents of three adult children and grandparents to two grandchildren, John and his wife Debbie live in Shrewsbury on a former portion of his grandfather’s Buttonwood Farm.
+Proud parents of three adult children and grandparents to three grandchildren, John and his wife Debbie live in Shrewsbury on a former portion of his grandfather’s Buttonwood Farm.